First Triumvirate: Popular opinion turns

 By the summer, however, popular opinion had started to turn against Caesar's methods.
 Pompey also was distancing himself from Caesar.
 This was in part due to the success to Cato and Bibulus' campaign: Bibulus' choice to confine himself to his home "presented the image of the city dominated by one man's sole power, unchecked by a colleague".
 Pompey and Caesar attempted public protests against Bibulus' edicts and seclusion, respectively, to little response from the people.
 By then, the popular fervour of the agrarian bills had died down and the public likely desired a return to normal politics.

 The ancient sources claimed that for most of the year, the senate was not called and that the people and senators were intimidated and cowed into passing whatever the three allies put before them.
 These claims are incompatible with the attested events of that year.
 For example, in that year, Caesar's ally Vatinius was defeated in an election to the augurate and later elections for the magistracies returned Lucius Domitius Ahenobarbus and Gaius Memmius, both opponents of Pompey and Caesar, as praetors.
-He was also able to secure election of two allies – one was Caesar's soon-to-be father-in-law (Lucius Calpurnius Piso) and the other was Pompey's supporter Aulus Gabinius – to the consulship.
+Caesar was also able to secure election of two allies – one was Caesar's soon-to-be father-in-law (Lucius Calpurnius Piso) and the other was Pompey's supporter Aulus Gabinius – to the consulship.
 Also passed during Caesar's consulship was the lex Julia de repetundis, which was a wide-ranging reform on corruption in the provinces and before the republic's permanent courts.